Albert09111/ED_SDR_design/README.md

 # ED-SDR compiler
 ![image](pic/scheme2.png)

-A package to design DNA molcular circuit driven by enzyme
+A package to design DNA molecular circuit driven by enzyme

 # Usage:
   - the circuit design script is written in txt files:   `AutoCircuitDesign('AND_gate.txt')`